cycloptux/GiselleBot-Documentation/docs/Contents/Privacy Policy for GiselleBot.md

     data related to your Discord user profile is provided from the Discord API based on your Discord ID, only when needed;
--   **Server Activity Logging (Server Administration):** Data related to the \"Server Activity Logging\" feature of the Bot is never stored locally;
+-   **Server Activity Logging (Server Administration):** Data related to the "Server Activity Logging" feature of the Bot is never stored locally;
 -   **Statistics:** When statistics are provided by our Services, we only keep aggregated and anonymized data into our database.